-Under EXW the buyer handles every aspect of the shipment.
-DAP (Delivered at place), resides on the opposite end of the Incoterms spectrum with the seller handling most of the shipment.
+Under EXW, the buyer handles every aspect of the shipment.
+Delivered at Place (DAP) resides on the opposite end of the Incoterms spectrum with the seller handling most of the shipment.
 Unlike DDP, DAP still requires the buyer to cover the cost of the import duty and taxes.

 “Incoterms” is a registered trademark of the International Chamber of Commerce.

 Refer to ICC publication no. 723E for the text.

 3 | Free Carrier (FCA)

 5 | Carriage and Insurance Paid To (CIP)

 6 | Delivered at Place (DAP)

 8 | Delivery Duty Paid (DDP)